djthorpe/sensors/README.md

 The interfaces and definitions for the sensors are in the package
 root: `sensors.go`, `rfm69.go`, `ads1x15.go`, `bme680.go`, `energenie.go`
 and `protocol.go`.
-To create a sensor driver you need to create it using the `gopi.Open` method on a concrete driver.
-You can check the examples in the `cmd` directory for more information.
+You can check the examples in the `cmd` directory for more information on using the drivers.

-For more information on using the modules, the documentation is in the `doc` folder:
+For more information on using the drivers, the documentation is in the `doc` folder:

   * For Bosch BME280 and BME680 temperature, humidity, pressure and air quality sensors please see [`doc/BMEx80.md`](https://github.com/djthorpe/sensors/blob/master/doc/BMEx80.md);